QE money in Asia heads out, but on a slow-moving train

 "This issue is more fundamentally about local fixed income than about equities," said Michael Kurtz, chief Asian equity strategist at Nomura.
 "When money is coming out of local fixed income and the currency gets volatile, equities get dragged along for the ride."

 The numbers bear that out.
 Stock market data shows $916 million has left Indonesia so far this year and $3.8 billion has exited Thai stocks.
-In India, where a record high current account deficit has frightened foreign investors, the BSE Sensex is still up nearly 3 percent and 75 percent, or $11.5 billion, of foreign money invested in stocks this year still remains in the country.
+In India, where a record high current account deficit has frightened foreign investors, the stock index .BSESN is still up nearly 3 percent and 75 percent, or $11.5 billion, of foreign money invested in stocks this year still remains in the country.

 Markets such as the Philippines and Korea, seen as less vulnerable to volatile capital flows have been spared selling.
 The Philippines has seen inflows of $1.4 billion so far in 2013.